-The Viennese are also known for loving the finer things in life, and the food is no exception.
-You can enjoy decadent cakes in fancy restaurants or stop for a schnitzel in a cosy cafe.
+The Viennese are also known for loving the finer things in life, and food is no exception.
+You can enjoy decadent cakes in fancy restaurants or stop for a schnitzel in a cosy café.

 13. Marrakech, Morocco

 For something a little more exotic, head to Marrakech, where the sights, sounds, and smells will pleasantly overwhelm your senses.
-This enchanting city has attracted artists and celebrities for decades, and today its maze-like streets and beautiful buildings are just as alluring.
+This enchanting city has attracted artists and celebrities for decades, and its maze-like streets and beautiful buildings are just as alluring today.

 Steeped in artistry, you can’t turn a corner without wanting to take a photo of the intricately painted ceilings and vibrant tilework.
-There’s enough dazzling design here that you could spend your whole break admiring it and not get bored – but of course, there’s lots more to do.
+There’s enough dazzling design here that you could likely spend your whole break admiring it without getting bored – but of course, there’s lots more to do.

 The cobblestone lanes of the ancient medina are full of trinkets and treasures – from colourful carpets to intricate lamps and fragrant spices.
-And in the vast Djemaa El Fna, you can tuck into tagines or barbecued meat while dancers and musicians entertain.
+And in the vast Djemaa El Fna, you can tuck into tagines or barbecued meat while being entertained by dancers and musicians.

 14. Amsterdam, Holland

-You can admire gabled buildings, elegant bridges, and gardens filled with rainbow-hued tulips, and in the next moment find yourself in a gritty neighbourhood packed with craft breweries.
+You can be admiring gabled buildings, elegant bridges, and gardens filled with rainbow-hued tulips one minute, and in the next moment find yourself in a gritty neighbourhood packed with craft breweries.
 Amsterdam also boasts some of the world’s best museums, including the world’s largest Van Gogh collection.

-The Red Light district needs no explanation, but for a more laid-back drink, head to a bruin café.
+The Red Light district needs no explanation, but for a more laid-back evening, head to a bruin café for a drink.